FictionSmith/files/tutrok.md

 Does s/he live with anyone | "No...
 Except my master Mayshin!!!" (on occasions) Describe the area in which s/he lives | LOTS AND A LOT OF HOUSES!
 Is this his/her ideal home and location | YUP
-Home decor (check all that appldidyoudoanytyhingwiththesantaclubthingyet?y) NOOOOOOOO!!!! | Sigh... living room: Bookshelves, old photos of random people he doesn't even know, TV from like the 80s.
+Home decor (check all that appl did you do anytyhing with the santa club thing yet?y) NOOOOOOOO!!!! | Sigh... living room: Bookshelves, old photos of random people he doesn't even know, TV from like the 80s.
 Second living room: grandfather clock, couch-bed thingy.
 Office: computer, books, desk, plants.
 Kitchen: table, old plate collection.
 Bathroom: sigh...
 Bedroom: bed, okay i'm done here..
 When someone walks in, what's his/her first impression?	| "HIIIII EVERYBODIIIES!!!
 Wants some teas?!"
 How important are they?
 How well are they treated?	| Treated like a trash can by everyone else, Mayshin only looks out after him because she knows nobody likes him so she makes him not feel bad about himself
 Current occupation | Y E S